 Wherever possible, we aim to use the local community facilities to develop the independence skills of our students.
 This may involve trips to the local shops to work on money skills or visits to local places of worship to gain a better understanding of a particular religion.

-Our curriculum is ever evolving to meet the needs of our students.
-We currently have four curriculum pathways; Seedlings, Shine, Flourish and Thrive.
-Our Shine Pathway is based at our Knighton Fields site and is for students from Key Stage 1 to Post 16.
+Our Sparkle and Shine Pathways are based at our Knighton Fields site and are for students from Key Stage 1 to Post 16.

 The progress of each student is reviewed regularly and, where appropriate, students may be moved from one pathway to another.